salehmmasri/reading-notes/class-11.md

 # Aideo and Audio HTML5

-- The HTML <video> element is used to show a video on a web page.
+- The HTML video> element is used to show a video on a web page.

 - The controls attribute adds video controls, like play, pause, and volume.

 - It is a good idea to always include width and height attributes.
 If height and width are not set, the page might flicker while the video loads.

-- The <source> element allows you to specify alternative video files which the browser may choose from.
+- The source element allows you to specify alternative video files which the browser may choose from.
 The browser will use the first recognized format.

-- The text between the <video> and </video> tags will only be displayed in browsers that do not support the <video> element.
+- The text between the <video and video> tags will only be displayed in browsers that do not support the <video> element.

 - To start a video automatically use the autoplay attribute:

 ---

-- The HTML <audio> element is used to play an audio file on a web page.
+- The HTML audio> element is used to play an audio file on a web page.

 - The controls attribute adds audio controls, like play, pause, and volume.

 - The <source> element allows you to specify alternative audio files which the browser may choose from.
 The browser will use the first recognized format.

-- The text between the <audio> and </audio> tags will only be displayed in browsers that do not support the <audio> element.
+- The text between the <audio and <audio> tags will only be displayed in browsers that do not support the <audio> element.